The Belle Isle Nature Center is home to native reptiles and amphibians, and honeybees who live in an observation hive.

 Can I schedule a field trip to the Belle Isle Aquarium, Anna Scripps Whitcomb Conservatory or Dossin Great Lakes Museum?

-The Belle Isle Nature Center is operated by the Detroit Zoological Society – a renowned leader in humane education, wildlife conservation, animal welfare and environmental sustainability – which also operates the Detroit Zoo and recently announced plans to open the Great Lakes Nature Center in Macomb County.
+The Belle Isle Nature Center is operated by the Detroit Zoological Society – a renowned leader in humane education, wildlife conservation, animal welfare and environmental sustainability – which also operates the Detroit Zoo and recently announced plans to open the Great Lakes Center for Nature in Macomb County.

 What should I do if I find injured or orphaned wildlife?